-Finally, the key to winning the case and getting a proper settlement for your herniated disc is choosing the right car accident lawyer.
-It’s advisable to not try to deal with the situation yourself and contact a specialist attorney as they’ll know how to use your medical records to get you the compensation you deserve.
+Finally, the key to winning the case and getting a proper settlement for your back herniated disc case is choosing the right car accident lawyer.
+It’s advisable to not try to deal with the situation yourself and contact a specialist attorney for car accident cases as they’ll know how to use your medical records to get you the compensation you deserve.

 Q1: What is a herniated disc and how can it occur from a car accident?